Best JASIST Paper Award

 The award recipient must meet the following qualifications:

-- All papers published in the volume year of JASISTpreceding the ASIS&T annual meeting are eligible for the award. (“Perspective” articles are eligible).
+- All papers published in the volume year of JASIST preceding the ASIS&T annual meeting are eligible for the award.
+(Opinion Papers articles are not eligible).

 - Authors need not be members of ASIS&T to be nominated for the award but must become members prior to the conferral of the award.